top of page

 • 3 min read

-In blog 65, we looked at the lifecycle marketing strategy, which is an always-on marketing approach.
-An approach wherein you constantly engage with the target audience.
-Right from the first contact to customer relationship management.
+In blog 65, we looked at lifecycle marketing strategy, an always-on marketing strategy that continuously engages the target audience from initial contact to deep relationships.

-Customer relationship management or CRM is a shared database (between marketing, sales, and support) that provides a 360-degree view of a prospect/customer.
-Data points include, personal identification details, demographic details, product usage behaviour, usage behaviour on various acquisition channels, customer lifetime value (CLV) etc. By leveraging these data points, we can prioritize and engage with prospects/customers, across their lifecycle, more effectively.
+Customer relationship management or CRM is a shared database (between marketing, sales, and support) that provides a 360-degree view of a prospect and a customer.
+Data points include, personal identification details, demographic details, product usage behaviour, usage behaviour on various acquisition channels, customer lifetime value (CLV) etc. By leveraging these data points, we can engage with prospects and customers more effectively.

 When it comes to prospects, we need to reach out to them using customer acquisition channels (refer blog 54 and 56) such as: